jimkang/dependency-parser/README.md

 TODO
 ----

-- Tag in-tree nodes with the single POS used to place them; use that POS for future comparisons instead of the original POS set.
 - Consider adding dependents to other dependents.
+- If there is already a child with the same directionFromHead, try swapping places with that child, ignoring its de facto POS.

 Next test cases:

 - No one wants it but the orphans who aged out of the system.
 - My water heater broke and flooded my basement!

 License
 -------